Catalog Contact

 The program is incredibly affordable.
 In my area, art classes for children range from $35 to $43 per lesson ($215 for five).
 For about the same price as one class for one student, you get an instruction book with 36 lessons for as many students as you have.

-And no need to commute to class--the teacher has come to your home.
+And no need to commute to class—the teacher has come to your home.

 Like with Sonlight Science Supplies Kits, Sonlight offers all the supplies you need for the first book of each level.
 ARTistic Pursuits doesn't stick with tempera paints and crayons.
 Rather, the projects use real art supplies, including oil pastels, ebony pencils, and watercolor crayons in the first book, and on to pen and ink and charcoal in the later levels.

-The Sonlight Art Supplies are high quality.
+The Sonlight Art Supplies are of high quality.
 When one family used up the watercolor paper, some time after finishing the first book, they sought a replacement but failed to find one they liked as much.
 (For the bargain hunters out there: if you like to find a deal, do be aware of the difference in quality between supplies.
 There's a reason art students spend more on their materials than toddlers--the quality is not the same.
 If you're going to take the time to create art, do yourself a favor and use quality materials.)

 Comb bound to lay flat.
 Full color printing, with examples of student projects.